 SUPPORTING your teen’s journey

-Encourage your teen to be ‘intentionally curious’, try new things and explore interests outside the class as much as possible.
-Talk about the importance of developing coping skills, the ability to prioritize and the benefit of effective time management and balance in their life .
-You know your teenager best and your input is critical.
-However, this is the time that students must develop their own voice, learn to self-advocate, and be accountable for their choices and actions.
+Encourage your teen to be ‘intentionally curious’, to try new things, and to explore interests outside the classroom as much as possible.
+Please discuss the importance of developing coping skills, prioritization, and the benefits of effective time management and balance in their lives.
+You know your teenager best, and your input is critical.
+However, understand that this is the time that students must develop their own voice, learn to self-advocate, and be accountable for their choices and actions.

 All the advice you gave my daughter helped!
 Thank goodness she listened to you, especially when she wouldn’t listen to me!